 Chopin arrived in Paris in 1831 at the age of 21; he would never return to Poland.
-While in Paris, he came into close circles and developed relationship with the likes of Berlioz, Liszt, Delacroix, Vigny, Mickiewicz.
+While in Paris, he came into close circles and developed relationships with the likes of Berlioz, Liszt, Delacroix, Vigny, Mickiewicz.
 It is here that he met George Sand and began their famous relationship.

 While in Paris, you can easily visit many areas around the city where Chopin left his mark.
 You can visit the apartment where he spent most of his years in Paris at the foot of the Montmartre hill, located in the 9th arr. at 80 rue Taitbout.
 This is the inner courtyard of his apartment complex: